jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 2. pip install numpy          - press enter ---> wait until the installation is complete, then go to the next point
 3. pip install os             - press enter ---> wait
 4. pip install sys            - press enter ---> wait
-5. pip install cv2            - press enter ---> wait
+5. pip install opencv-python           - press enter ---> wait
 6. pip install porespy        - press enter ---> wait

 Phew!!!
 Finally it is done but still some more to install.
 A description of each module and its purpose will be explained after all the installations are over.